Poortugal; Where all dreams are shattered and all nightmares begin

 There is a striking difference between a quiet place and a dead place.
 Most of Portugal is undoubtedly quiet, but too quiet for my taste, for the simple reason that its economy and society are largely lifeless.

 The development of technology in the world is accelerating exponentially, which makes it really daunting to keep up with the technological advances.
-What you know today becomes obsolete faster and faster, and this forces us to have a very open mind to keep learning, yet I personally find it absolutely fascinating, but Portugal is going in exactly the opposite direction, Portugal’s development is at a standstill or even regressing in the most advanced fields, Portugal is clearly not keeping up with the EU nations, undoubtedly getting further and further away as time goes by.
+What you know today becomes obsolete more and more quickly, and this forces us to have a very open mind to keep learning, yet I personally find it absolutely fascinating, but Portugal is going in exactly the opposite direction, Portugal’s development is at a standstill or even regressing in the most advanced fields, Portugal is clearly not keeping up with the EU nations, undoubtedly getting further and further away as time goes by.
 If you want to sail on the edge of progress, Portugal is definitely NOT the place to be, but the place to RUN AWAY from!

 Speaking of new technologies, I remember once watching a report on TV about e-commerce in Portugal.
 And to my great perplexity, the Portuguese reporter’s way of explaining e-commerce to the Portuguese public was to interview a family of gypsies who were selling clothes on Facebook!!
 So we can conclude that for the Portuguese in general, something as ubiquitous and important as e-commerce these days can be defined as selling trinkets on Facebook!